 Missed out on the SSFX Short Film Festival back in September 2017?
-Not to worry because the short films will be touring the UK, having been made freely available to independent cinemas, film festivals, and clubs or societies.
+Not to worry because the short films will be touring the UK (and some international venues also), having been made freely available to independent cinemas, film festivals, and clubs or societies.
 Get in touch for details of how to screen, all we ask is that you let us know which films you show and to how many people.

 SSFX will be at the next Space Lates at the National Space Centre in Leicester on Saturday 13 January 2018.
 In the venue’s Shuttle Suites at 7pm we’ll host screenings of a selection of our short films featuring the sounds of space and hear from the scientists and filmmakers behind the project.